asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Calling-the-Library.md

 ![Default Image](defaultBase64ReturnImage.png)

-The image is 512px x 512px `png` file of a black exclamation mark surrounded by a black outline of a rounded triangle.
+The image is Base64-encoded 512x512 pixel image of a black exclamation mark surrounded by a black outline of a rounded triangle.
 The image has a transparent background.